Kefir – What Is It? How To Make It and What To Do With It

 We also make a simple cream cheese from our kefir.
 We strain it through a fine muslin cloth and leave it for 12 to 24 hours depending on the temperature and time of year.
 It’s nice just as it is, but won’t keep very long without a little salt being added.
 You can see some of the plain cheese I made in this plum and rose cheesecake bake.
 For the more adventurous among you, this fabulous fermented drink can also be used to make a hard cheese.
 CT reported favourably on the sample he tried at Carl’s last year.

 - 1 litre milk

 - Place kefir grains in a wide necked glass jar (with close fitting top)

 - Pour in the milk and stir.

-- Leave at room temperature, stirring occasionally for 24 hours or until the milk thickens.
+Leave at room temperature, stirring occasionally for 24 to 48 hours or until the milk thickens.

-- Strain through a plastic sieve into a suitable glass or ceramic container and use in any way you like.
+Strain through a plastic sieve into a suitable glass or ceramic container and use in any way you like.

 - Return the grains to a clean jar and start the process again.